In this WAH Program review, we’ll get further into the pros and cons of the program.

 However, if you look at the WAH Program’s business profile on the Better Business Bureau (BBB), you will learn that an owner is a man named Lou Kallianes, whose identity is not disclosed on the BBB’s website.

 Furthermore, three other people were identified as the founders of the WAH Program: Robin Moore, Angela Bussio, and Melissa Johnson.
-Robin Moore was the first to be identified as the founder of the WAH Program.

 Something tells me these are fake people, offering fake testimonials.

-How Does WAH Program Works?
+How Does WAH Program Work?

-The claim is that companies worth billions of dollars will pay you to sit at home and post links to their items on social media.
+Their claim is that companies worth billions of dollars will pay you to sit at home and post links to their items on social media.

 …well, that’s that sales pitch, at least.